kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1603</span> In what is now known as the Sangley Rebellion, the Spanish massacre some 20,000 Chinese residents of Manila because they all look suspiciously like Limahong and they hate that sonofabitch.

-- <span class=year>1611</span> University of Santo Tomas, Asia's first, is established.
+- <span class=year>1611</span> The University of Santo Tomas, Asia's first, is established.
 Subjects include Latin, Astrology, Exorcism, Alchemy and Wet Nursing.

-- <span class=year>1627</span> The first batch of nurses graduate from University of Santo Tomas.
+- <span class=year>1615</span> The first batch of nurses graduate from the University of Santo Tomas.
 They board the first ship out of Manila to migrate to the UK.

 - <span class=year>1763</span> Gabriela Silang, founds the first feminist and LGBTQ+ movement in the Philippines.
 The Spanish, who are very conservative, have her permanently cancelled.